What is Project ECHO?

 Project ECHO, which stands for ‘Extension of Community Healthcare Outcomes’, is an innovative way of learning in healthcare.
 ECHO is an online tele-mentoring network which brings health and care organisations together via video link, to form an online community, share best practice and support each other.

 - Specialist training to be delivered free of charge

 - Sessions can be attended by staff without having to leave their place of work

 - Opportunity for staff to discuss challenging cases with specialist teams and other colleagues in similar organisations

-- Improvement in the competency and confidence of staff in managing challenging situations
+- Improvement in the confidence and knowledge of staff in managing challenging situations

 How does ECHO work?

-Training and education is led by a specialist ‘Hub’ to multiple other healthcare sites, for example Care Homes, and GPs, to share knowledge and expertise through virtual meetings, teaching sessions and case presentations.
-Together, ECHO members can discuss particular cases which they have found challenging to manage and determine the best course of action together.
+Training and education is led by a specialist ‘Hub’ to multiple other participant learning sites, for example Care Homes, and GPs, to share knowledge and expertise through virtual meetings, teaching sessions and case presentations.
+Together, ECHO participants can discuss particular cases which they have found challenging to manage and determine the best course of action together.